Generalized Closed-form Formulae for Feature-based Subpixel Alignment in Patch-based Matching

 For normalized cross correlation, when more than two feature vectors are considered for interpolation, Equation~\eqref{eq:normalizedfeaturesderivative} does not simplify to a linear function of the barycentric coefficients.
-However, one still can get a closed form formula for $\vec{\hat{\beta}}$ by approaching the optimization problem using geometry instead of calculus.
+However, one still can get a closed-form formula for $\vec{\hat{\beta}}$ by approaching the optimization problem using geometry instead of calculus.